What if I do not pay enough tax?

 The underpayment might have arisen because HMRC failed to make timely use of information about you, which they had in their possession.
 In such cases, you can consider asking HMRC to write off, that is, not to charge you, the tax under their Extra-Statutory Concession A19 (ESC A19).

-For example, you had a company car in 2012/13 and your employer sent form P11D to HMRC in July 2013.
+However it may be useful in situations like the following.
+You had a company car in 2014/15 and your employer sent form P11D to HMRC in July 2015 (on time).
 HMRC made no attempt to tax the company car benefit through your tax code.
-In 2016 HMRC send you a tax calculation, attempting to collect the unpaid tax from 2012/13.
+In 2018 HMRC send you a P800 tax calculation, attempting to collect the unpaid tax from 2014/15.
 ESC A19 says that HMRC should have done something with the information they received by the end of the tax year after the tax year of receipt.
-HMRC received the form P11D in 2013/14.
-This means that they should have tried to collect the tax before 5 April 2015.
+HMRC received the form P11D in 2015/16.
+This means that they should have tried to collect the tax before 5 April 2017.

 If you are claiming that ESC A19 applies, HMRC might still ask you to start paying towards the tax they say you owe before your case is resolved.
 If this happens, make it clear that you have not yet agreed that you owe it and ask them to wait until your ESC A19 complaint has been answered before you start making payments.